JanRobberecht/BelgianAndDutchPhonenumbers/README.md

 ### What is this repository for? ###

-Evaluation whether the inputted phonenumbers are Belgian or Dutch landlines of mobile numbers.
+Evaluation whether the inputted phonenumbers are Belgian landlines or mobile numbers or whether they are Dutch mobile numbers.
 If the numbers are evaluated as Belgian or Dutch numbers, they will be rewritten into BIN notation.

-The starting point is that the inputted numbers contain only numbers or the "+" sign.
-Additional code should be written when the original number contains other charchaters than numbers and "+".

 Code is in JavaScript.